introduction to offshore wind

 Delegates on our 2022 course had ranging experience from 3 to 15 years and also came from several sectors, for example developers, contractors, financiers, insurance, lawyers and consultants.

 On the final day of the course, delegates will visit an offshore wind fabrication yard and travel on a vessel to see an offshore wind farm in operation.
+We are delighted to confirm that new for this year, in addition to the yard and offshore tour, delegates will also attend an offshore wind training facility and have the opportunity to climb a wind turbine tower.
 For many, this course day trip is a once in a lifetime opportunity.

 All of the courses are taught by industry experts who have been directly involved in the development, delivery and operation of some of the largest offshore wind farm projects around the world and hydrogen projects in the UK.

 The course will also identify and analyse emerging technologies, policy, economy and finance considerations and the management of offshore projects.

 This course offers delegates an unmatchable insight into the offshore wind market, how an offshore wind farm site is located, obtains the relevant consents, constructed, funded, operated and decommissioned.
 The course will also consider the future for offshore wind and how floating wind and hydrogen will become important elements in future offshore projects.